Bimbilla (Ghana parliament constituency)

 Bimbilla is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Bimbilla is located in the Nanumba North district of the Northern Region of Ghana.
+Hon.
+Dominic Nitiwul represented the constituency in the 3rd, 5th, 6th, 7th, 8th and 9th Parliament of the Fourth Republic of Ghana.

 Boundaries

 The seat is located entirely within the Nanumba North district of the Northern Region of Ghana.

 Members of Parliament

 Elections

+The following table shows the parliamentary election results for Bimbilla constituency in the 1996 Ghanaian general election.

+The table below shows the parliamentary election results for Bimbilla constituency in the 2008 Ghanaian parliamentary election.

+The below table shows the parliamentary results for Bimbilla constituency in the 2012 Ghanaian general election.